Ellesmere Island: Geography

 Ellesmere has the highest and longest mountain ranges in eastern North America and is the most mountainous island in the Arctic Archipelago.
 It has over half of the archipelago's ice cover, with ice caps and glaciers across 40% of its surface.
 Its extensive coastline includes some of the world's longest fiords.

 To the west, Ellesmere is separated from Axel Heiberg Island by Nansen and Eureka Sounds, the latter of which narrows to 13 km.
 Devon Island is to the south across Jones Sound; at the west end of the sound, they are separated by North Kent Island and two channels which narrow to 4 and 10 km.
 Greenland is to the east across Nares Strait; the strait narrows to 46 km at Cape Isabella on Smith Sound and further north narrows to 19 km at Robeson Channel.
 These channels and straits typically freeze over in winter, though winds and currents leave pockets of open water (temporary leads and persistent polynyas) in Nares Strait.
 To the north of Ellesmere is the Arctic Ocean, with Lincoln Sea to the northeast.

 Protected areas

 More than one-fifth of the island is protected as Quttinirpaaq National Park (formerly Ellesmere Island National Park Reserve), which includes seven fjords and a variety of glaciers, as well as Lake Hazen, North America's largest lake north of the Arctic Circle.
-Barbeau Peak, the highest mountain in Nunavut (2616 m) is located in the British Empire Range on Ellesmere Island.
+The highest mountain in Nunavut, Barbeau Peak (2616 m), is located in the British Empire Range on Ellesmere Island.
 The most northern mountain range in the world, the Challenger Mountains, is located in the northeast region of the island.
 The northern lobe of the island is called Grant Land.